Amecom/S32S/README.md

 ]
 ```

-The "mapping.json" file contains two maps.
+The sample file "routing.json" file contains two maps.

-- 'MAP 1' synchronizes all objects in "c:/path/dir/master/1"
+- 'MAP 1' synchronizes all objects in (windows) "c:/path/dir/master/1"
-on path S3 "bucketname / backup / dir1" and path S3 on the SLAVE directory "/path/slave/dir1".
+on path S3 "bucketname / backup / dir1" and path S3 on the SLAVE directory (unix)
+"/path/slave/dir1".
 It contains the 'ignore' directives to exclude items during transfer.

 - 'MAP 2' through the 'files' property specifies the individual files
 which you want to copy from the master directory "c:/path/dir/master/2".